durgeshkulkarni1999/data-quest/README.md

-# Data Quest Assessment
+# Data Quest

-- This is the architecture diagram that I have buil according to assessment requirements
+- This is the architecture diagram that I have built according to quest requirements

 ![Data Quest Diagram](Architecture.png)